Dogtear/nuxt-test/README.md

 ### Approach

 - Set up the Nuxt.js project structure with reusable components.
-- Reading Nuxt.js documentation for the project
-- Implement layouts and pages following the design specifications.
-- Setup Tailwind v4 for the project
-- Implement Reusable Components for the project
-- Ensure responsiveness across different screen sizes.
-- Conduct testing to validate functionality and correctness.

-### Challenges Faced & Solutions

-## Development Process

-### Approach

-- Set up the Nuxt.js project structure with reusable components.
 - Read the Nuxt.js documentation for the project.
 - Implement layouts and pages following the design specifications.
 - Set up Tailwind v4 for the project.